CBN is one of the newer cannabinoids on the market.

 As explained, CBN could be more useful for sleep than CBD because of its more potent sedative effects.

-But there’s also some scientific and anecdotal evidence that CBN has the following health benefits:
+There’s also some scientific evidence that shows CBN has the following health benefits (3):

 - Anti-inflammatory effects